Marker Logo

 Topics.
 This historical marker is listed in these topic lists: AgricultureEnvironment.
 A significant historical month for this entry is February 1811.

 Location.
 34° 40.583′ N, 82° 58.083′ W. Marker is in Seneca, South Carolina, in Oconee County.
-Marker is on West South 4th Street, on the left when traveling south.
+It is on West South 4th Street, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Seneca SC 29678, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Seneca Institute / Seneca Junior College (approx. 0.6 miles away); Seneca (approx. 0.9 miles away); Seneca Firsts (approx. 0.9 miles away); Wall of Honor (approx. 1.1 miles away); Memorial Gateway (approx. 1.1 miles away); Fairplay Community Veterans Memorial (approx. 1.2 miles away); Oconee County Training School (approx. 1.4 miles away); Oconee County World War Veterans (approx. 1.7 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Seneca Institute / Seneca Junior College (approx. 0.6 miles away); Seneca (approx. 0.9 miles away); Seneca Firsts (approx. 0.9 miles away); Wall of Honor (approx. 1.1 miles away); Memorial Gateway (approx. 1.1 miles away); Fairplay Community Veterans Memorial (approx. 1.2 miles away); Oconee County Training School (approx. 1.4 miles away); Oconee County World War Veterans (approx. 1.7 miles away).
 Touch for a list and map of all markers in Seneca.

 Also see . . .
 South Carolina Chapter of the Soil and Water Conservation Society